prempador/terraform-provider-defectdojo/docs/resources/user.md

 ### Optional

+- `configuration_permissions` (List of Number) The configuration permissions of the user
 - `email` (String) The email of the user
 - `first_name` (String) The first name of the user
 - `is_active` (Boolean) The active status of the user